sumicode-exe/C-Projects/README.md

 # PROJECTS IN C
-## This folder contains all the projects made in language C. README contains summary information #of all the projects in seperate folders.
+### This folder contains all the projects made in language C. R
+### README contains summary information of all the projects in seperate folders.

 _____________________________________